elena-iri/ARGinator/docs/source/checklist.md

 > *All members contributed to code by...*
 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:
+Student s243312 was in charge of curating the data (more in ARGinator README.md),

+Generative AI tools were used in the proyect for debugging, answering conceptual doubts, generating specific commands (e.g. git-related commands) and drafting code for certain features.
+Tools used include ChatGPT, GitHub Copilot, and Gemini.